The ad industry wants student ideas to help fight gun violence

-The One Club for Creativity, an ad industry non-profit, and agency MullenLowe have launched a new initiative to solicit and support creative student ideas in the effort to curb gun violence.
+The One Club for Creativity, an ad industry nonprofit, and agency MullenLowe have launched a new initiative to solicit and support creative student ideas in the effort to curb gun violence.
 The strongest work will be brought to life in partnership with top advertising agencies, production and editorial companies, non-profits, and national leaders to create new active campaigns.

-It’s called Fight Gunfire With Fire, and the industry members who will be working to help students have their voices heard are some of the industry’s biggest, including MullenLowe chief creative officer Mark Wenneker, Wieden+Kennedy chief creative officer Susan Hoffman, Oscar-nominated directors Jonathan Dayton and Valerie Faris, 72andSunny executive creative director Keith Cartwright, Burger King’s global CMO Fernando Machado, Oscar-winning film editor Kirk Baxter, graphic designer Ida Woldemichael, and more.
+It’s called Fight Gunfire With Fire, and the industry members who will be working to help students have their voices heard are some of the industry’s biggest, including MullenLowe chief creative officer Mark Wenneker, Wieden+Kennedy chief creative officer Susan Hoffman, Oscar-nominated directors Jonathan Dayton and Valerie Faris, 72andSunny executive creative director Keith Cartwright, Burger King’s global CMO Fernando Machado, Oscar-winning film editor Kirk Baxter, Everytown for Gun Safety creative director Ida Woldemichael, and more.

 Wenneker says the idea for a broad collaboration that could elevate student ideas came from knowing that no one agency or organization had the time or resources to put up a sizeable fight against the many facets of gun violence, and that there was no one silver bullet solution.

-“A couple of months ago I reached out to [One Club CEO] Kevin [Swanepoel] as both of our kids’ schools had just had emergency drills, and as parents we found this extremely sobering,” says Wenneker.
+“A couple of months ago I reached out to [One Club CEO] Kevin [Swanepoel] as both of us have or know kids whose schools had just had emergency drills, and as parents we found this extremely sobering,” says Wenneker.
 “Kevin immediately suggested we connect with students to give them a place where they could submit their work for considering.
 Their voice is imperative and crucial at this point in time.
 By pulling our industry resources together and partnering with the youth movement as fuel for the ‘fire’ we hope to make a bigger dent in ending gun violence.”

 While gun violence and safety PSAs have long existed, the tragedy at Sandy Hook in 2012 marked a distinct starting point for that work to get more frequent, and with an emotional urgency not seen before.
 As creative, inspiring, and heartbreaking so many of these awareness campaigns have been, the reality remains that there have been 180 school shootings since Sandy Hook.
 Add to that the tragedies in Vegas and Orlando, among others not at schools, and it’s enough for any sane person to question the effectiveness of any of these gun violence PSAs.
 But the kids of Parkland changed all that.